People

 I would be delighted to hear from potential MPhil or PhD students interested in religious tolerance and intolerance in the modern world; religion, state and society in Russia; religion and spirituality in the Soviet Union; or Jehovah's Witnesses worldwide.

-I have extensive experience mentoring History PhD students on funding applications and can advise on opportunities in the Midlands as well as schemes at Leicester to support doctoral research.
+As Director of the School's PGR programmes, I have extensive experience mentoring PhD applicants on funding applications and can advise on opportunities in the Midlands as well as schemes at Leicester to support doctoral research.

 Teaching